nospig/3d-print-monitor/README.md

 # 3d-print-monitor
 OctoPrint monitor for 320x240 TFT displays and a ESP8266 processor.
 Built with Visual Studio Code and PlatformIO.

+## Branches

+Clone from the master branch for a working version.
+The dev branch should be considered a nightly / backup branch and will rarely work correctly.

 ## Features

 * Creates an access point for connecting to any WiFi network.